saumya1singh/BackendDictionary/Readme.md

 ## Usage

-Simply open the `Project` file in your Android Studio, and the Run the application on your Local phone or emulator will start displaying the Meaning of the word.
+Simply open the `Project` file in your Android Studio, and Run the application on your Local phone or emulator will start displaying the Meaning of the word.

 ## Technologies Used